uetrozi/uetrozi/README.md

 # Hello World! 👋

 I'm Charlotte and I am a Full Stack Web Developer.
 As a former Media Educator I was asked to fix homepages a lot.
-But I did and I liked it.
+But I did and I liked it and I was good at it.

 So thats what I do now.

 ![typing](https://media.tenor.com/k4CNdciy3f4AAAAC/typing-working.gif)